Sksandy17/Leetcode-Series/README.md

 - Approach: Find the two largest and two smallest elements in one traversal, then return (max1 × max2) − (min1 × min2).
 - Time Complexity: O(n)
 - Space Complexity: O(1)

+### 30.Count Items Matching a Rule

+- Difficulty Level: Easy
+- Language: Java
+- Approach: Traverse each item, select the field based on ruleKey, compare it with ruleValue, and increment the count if it matches.
+- Time Complexity: O(n)
+- Space Complexity: O(1)